St. Margaret's Church, Mediaș: Interior

 The main altar, located in the choir of St. Margaret's church, is a late Gothic winged altarpiece, dated between 1480 and 1520.
 Its work-day (closed) view is adorned with eight painted panels depicting the passion of Christ.
 On the northern walls of the nave and north aisle, frescoes were discovered under layers of white paint, and partly restored.
 In the choir, eight grave slates are on display today, one of them commemorating the pastor, poet and humanist Christian Schesaeus (1535–1585).
 Various wooden and painted epitaphs adorn the interior of the church.
-St. Margaret's church also harbours one of the largest collections of the so-called "Transylvanian" rugs, 16th–18th century Anatolian rugs in Europe.
+St. Margaret's church also houses one of the largest collections of "Transylvanian" rugs, 16th–18th century Anatolian rugs in Europe.

+The church housed a large trove of incunabula.
+The discovery of these medieval and early modern books and manuscripts was announced by Professor Adinel C. Dincă of Babeș-Bolyai University in 2022.